CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 Types (both structs and enums, see below) can be generic over other types.
 Type parameters are listed after the type they are applied to.
-Here, `pets` is a `List` of `Pet` objects:
+Here, `pets` is a `List` of `Pet` objects.

 ```
 var pets : List Pet = empty;
 ```

 Generic variables can be introduced in type and function definitions.
-For example, here is a function that returns its second argument:
+For example, here is a function that returns its second argument.

 ```
 func [T] second (a : T) (b : T) -> T {